 Can’t imagine leaving your cat behind while you go on holiday?
 With just a little planning, you can bring all members of your family along on your next getaway, including your beloved cat.

 Fortunately, more and more destinations are willing to accommodate people holidaying with their pets.
-So with just a little extra planning, you can enjoy taking your furry friend on your next trip away.
+So with just a little extra planning, you can enjoy taking your kitty on your next trip away.

 Train, plane or automobile?
-Whether you are taking a driving holiday or flying to your destination, you will need the right restraints to keep your cat safe.
+Whether you are taking a driving holiday, taking the train or flying to your destination, you will need the right restraints to keep your cat safe.

 Cats easily suffer heat stress, so never leave your pet in the car unattended.
 Also consider buying shade screens for the windows if the cat will be travelling in the back of your car.

-The internet is your best friend when it comes to finding pet friendly accommodation.
+The internet is your best friend when it comes to finding pet friendly accommodation, and there are so many options these days!
 This can range from farm stays to pet-friendly B & B’s, camping and caravan parks.

 Before you book, it is important to check the in-house rules.
 Do they allow animals matching your pet’s size?
 Do you need to bring your pet’s bedding?
 Are cats allowed inside or outside only?
 Is there a fenced area for them?
 It is best to pick accommodation which allows a close match with your cat’s usual routine.

 Best of all, you are no longer stuck with the outskirts of town.
 Many hotels have pet-friendly policies and you can search for such features on any major travel websites such as Expedia, which has a specific search page for finding such destinations.
 So why not let kitty enjoy a bit of pampering while you are away?